globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

     Questionnaire: the questionnaire that will be proposed to whistleblowers selecting this channel Submission expiration: the data retention policy for the channel

-The system with the basic configuration completed with the initial platform wizard is configured with a single Context called Default, on which is associated a recipient and the default questionnaire.
+The system with the basic configuration completed with the initial platform wizard is configured with a single Channel called Default, on which is associated a recipient and the default questionnaire.

-Depending on your project needs here you could create additional Contexts and configure their respective recipients and properties.
+Depending on your project needs here you could create additional Channels and configure their respective properties.

 .. image:: ../../images/admin/contexts.png